numpy/numpy/doc/source/f2py/python-usage.rst

 (this restriction is due to how Python imports shared libraries).
 In Python, the F2PY wrappers to ``common`` blocks are ``fortran`` type objects that have (dynamic) attributes related to data members of common blocks.
-When accessed, these attributes return as Numeric array objects (multi-dimensional arrays are Fortran-contiguous) that directly link to data members in common blocks.
+When accessed, these attributes return as Numpy array objects (multi-dimensional arrays are Fortran-contiguous) that directly link to data members in common blocks.
 Data members can be changed by direct assignment or by in-place changes to the